BedrockStreaming/bemlinter/packages/bemlinter/README.md

 The main rules are:

- 1. A SCSS component should only contain its own classes
+ 1. A SCSS block file should only contain its own classes
- 2. A SCSS file, even if it is not a component, should not style a class of another component
+ 2. A SCSS file, even if it is not a block, should not style a class of another block

 Quick start